 The request is the minimum necessary as the Applicant has designed the Facility to comply with the 500-foot setbacks to the maximum extent practicable.
 See Revised Figure 2.
-There are 1,235.98 acres within the Facility Site that fall within the 500-foot setback (excluding the ORES setbacks).
-As depicted in Revised Figures 2 and 5, of those acres 164.54 acres contain solar panels, inverters, and substation / Point of Interconnection (POI) infrastructure (13.31 percent of land within the 500-foot setback will have Facility components sited on it).
-Areas in the Facility Site without panels are either areas with other environmental resources (i.e. wetlands; slopes) or are PEAs (collection easement only, the Hamlet District, or areas requested to be excluded by landowners, see Figure 6).
+There are 1,114.81 acres within the Facility Site that fall within the 500-foot setback (excluding the ORES setbacks).
+As depicted in Revised Figures 2 and 5, there are 10,554 strings either fully or partially within the setback that would need to be removed from the Facility in order to fully comply with the Town setback.
+Areas in the Facility Site within the 1,114.81 acres of overlap without panels are either areas with other environmental resources (e.g., wetlands; slopes) or are PEAs (collection easement only, the Hamlet District, or areas requested to be excluded by landowners, see Revised

+Figure 6).
 In addition, as mentioned above, the Facility was designed to avoid the Hamlet District to comply with this provision of the Town of Glen Solar Law (2022).
 See Revised Figure 5.

-Table 1 shows a parcel-by-parcel analysis of whether a waiver is being requested for each parcel within the Facility Site, the acreage of Facility Site lost, and the MWs lost by parcel if this waiver is not granted.
-In many cases, 50-100% of a given parcel would become unusable and would eliminate several parcels from participating in the Facility, see Table 1 and Revised Figures 1 and 5.
-PEAs represent areas within the Facility Site where the Applicant lacks necessary real property rights to install PV panels, see Figure 6.
-These may represent areas where the landowner has agreed to an easement only agreement and/or areas where the participating landowner did not provide the Applicant with rights to construct aboveground facilities and/or areas where the Applicant agreed not to site panels based on feedback from the Town of Glen and the local community.
-See Revised Figures 1-5 and Figure 6 for PEAs.
+Table 1 shows a parcel-by-parcel analysis of only parcels within the Facility Site where a waiver is being requested, the number of strings lost, and the MW loss by parcel if this waiver is not granted.
+In many cases, 50-100% of a given parcel would become unusable, reducing the MW size of the project by more than 50% and eliminating several parcels from participating in the Facility entirely (see Revised Figures 2 and 5).
+PEAs represent areas within the Facility Site where the Applicant lacks necessary real property rights to install PV panels, see Revised Figure 6.
+These PEAs may represent areas where the landowner has agreed to an easement only agreement and/or areas where the participating landowner did not provide the Applicant with rights to construct aboveground facilities and/or areas where the Applicant agreed not to site panels based on feedback from the Town of Glen and the local community.
+See Revised Figures 1 through 5 and Revised Figure 6 for PEAs.

-Table 1: Parcel by Parcel Analysis of Waiver for Town of Glen Solar Law (2022) Section 5(2)(b)(i) - Setback Requirements
+Table 1: Parcel by Parcel Analysis of Waiver for Town of Glen Solar Law (2022) Section5(2)(b)(i) - Setback Requirements